BabylonJS/Extensions/ShaderBuilder/Documentation Temp.md

 ## Build() →

+return 'string result' see ShaderBuilder Terms

 ## BuildMaterial(scene) →

+this return a shaderMaterial
+use this for last of part.

 |         |    Name                                        | Type                     | Description |
 | :---:  | :--- |  :---: |     :---      |
 | | scene | scene | BabylonJS scene |;

 ## Event(index, material) →

+we can define 20 flag (for control) AND SET IT BY mesh.material.flagUp(flagNumber) and .flagDown(flagNumber) this method make your changer when index flag is Up this method used only in fragment shader

 |         |    Name                                        | Type                     | Description |
 | :---:  | :--- |  :---: |     :---      |
 | | index | num? | |;